theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 have access to.
 You can define OpenSCAP based compliance policy and start enforcing it across your infrastructure.

-All these use-cases deserve it's own post, but we'll start first with how to begin, or better to say, how to create some hosts.
+All these use-cases deserve its own post, but we'll start first with how to begin, or better to say, how to create some hosts.

 ### Adding unmanaged hosts manually